 Open Circle welcomes members of all ages and backgrounds who want to experience warm Christian fellowship.
 This class follows a traditional format with singing, studying the Sabbath School Quarterly and monthly Mission SONlight.

 Each lesson is presented to encourage member participation and lively discussion.

 The Parenting Teens class is open to parents, grandparents, and other caretakers with an active role in raising and guiding teenagers.
-Each week’s candid but confidential discussion centers around the application of the gospel of Jesus and biblical principles such as faith, repentance, grace, and faithfulness to different styles of parenting.
 Participants discover authentic testimonies, camaraderie, and prayer partners.